nwtnni/nwtnni.github.io/content/blog/2018-06-07-halite2-postmortem.md

 Method chaining and closures give a distinctly functional feel to this part of the codebase.

-### Strategy
+## Strategy

 This is where I actually decide on commands for each ship.
 I thought of two ways to structure this logic:

-1. As an omniscient general, dictating orders based on global need
+1. Omniscient general, dictating orders based on global need
-2. As a series of single ships, choosing actions based on local need
+2. Independent ships, choosing actions based on local need

 I found the second approach easier to think through, so that's what I went with.
 Each ship has the following priorities: